 Irregularity in attendance is the most frequent cause of school failure.
-One day's absence costs two days of schoolwork; the day of the absence and lack of preparation for the day of return.
-Students who plan to participate in after-school activities including rehearsals and practice sessions must be present in school.
+One day's absence costs two days of school work; the day of the absence and lack of preparation for the day of return.

+Students who plan to participate in after-school activities including rehearsals and practice sessions must be present in school or arrive before 11:30 AM.
 Students who participate in an after-school activity (i.e. sports, plays, etc.) are expected to be on time for school the next day.
 Any tardiness or absence will be unexcused and may make the student ineligible for future participation in that activity.
 Also, any student who is absent without being medically excused from school shall not be permitted to attend any after school activity.